 So at this point you have to ask yourself if it’s worth keeping Chase Sapphire Reserve open for $150 per year to get Priority Pass lounge access, the 1.5X travel redemptions via Chase Ultimate Rewards, and the 3X categories.

 For me, it’s not worth it.
 First off, I have plenty of other cards that waive foreign transaction fees.
 Secondly, the Priority Pass lounge benefit has been failing lately.

 A recent trip to Portland (PDX) saw the Alaska Lounge overflowing and quite frankly unpleasant at LAX on the way out, and entirely closed off to PP holders at PDX on the way home.

 In other words, the benefit couldn’t even be used half the time, and when it was used, it left a lot to be desired.

 As far as the 1.5X travel redemption goes, I would venture to say most people use their UR points to transfer to travel partners, as opposed to purchasing travel via the Chase portal.
 Some savvy folks might be able to glean value, but most probably won’t/don’t.

+What else?
 The 3X categories are solid, but you’d still need to spend $5,000 to recoup the $150 annual fee, assuming you value UR at one cent each.
 They’re probably worth a lot more if used for airfare and stuff, but you have to be conservative.